• About Us

 Newsletters

-Each month we publish a very short Protecting Farmland Pollinators newsletter.
-The newsletter provides a brief update on the project and provides examples of actions that can be undertaken on farmland to help pollinators and wider biodiversity.
-The newsletter also provides information on one of our native pollinator species to keep an eye out for, a plant species to keep an eye out for and additional information relating to pollinators and biodiversity.
+Each month we published a very short Protecting Farmland Pollinators newsletter.
+The newsletter provided a brief update on the project and provided examples of actions that can be undertaken on farmland to help pollinators and wider biodiversity.
+The newsletter also provided information on one of our native pollinator species to keep an eye out for, a plant species to keep an eye out for, and additional information relating to pollinators and biodiversity.

-The annual report for 2021 for the Protecting Farmland Pollinators European Innovation Partnership Project is available for download.
+The final report for the Protecting Farmland Pollinators European Innovation Partnership Project is available for download.

 All-Ireland Pollinator Plan farmland resourses